waywardgeek/cardstream/README.md

 That leaves the case where a person does not want to get caught with a one-time-pad, as this would be incriminating, and for some reason, they won't have access to air-gapped computers when they need to encrypt a message.
+Several spys in World War II were convicted in part because they were caught with one-time-pad data.

 The most useful case is probably when using a time machine to go back to when computers did not exist.
 Or maybe in a dystopian future after our machines